We all know that our metabolism slows down as we get older. For some of us, it may never have been fast to begin with.

 For a real boost to your metabolism, consider our signature CSH therapy®.

 CSH therapy® is a 3-step formula comprising of cupping therapy, scraping therapy and heat treatment.
 When paired with some easy, sensible eating habits, CSH therapy® can produce weight loss of 4 to 6kg in 1 month*.
-We’ve already helped more than 2500 people achieve their ideal weights, and we’re just getting started.
+We’ve already helped thousands of people achieve their ideal weights, and we’re just getting started.

 Book a free consultation today.